Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 ```
 The details of this information are irrelevant for now, but something must be
 clarified, to understand the following sections better.
-Namely, the `@tool info` information is telling us that the node
+Namely, the `moka info` information is telling us that the node
 already contains some code and Java objects, as shown in Figure @fig:state1.

 [Markdownonly]: <p align="center"><img width="650" src="pics/state1.png" alt="Figure @fig:state1.
 The state of the test network nodes"></p><p align="center">Figure @fig:state1.
 The state of the test network nodes.</p>